hfyeh/posts/OpenWRT Config Generation.md

 ---
 In OpenWRT, all config files under `/etc/config` are generated dynamically.
 There are scripts in `/etc/uci-defaults` to construct this configuration.

+The scripts in `/etc/uci-defaults` are executed on first boot and then removed.

 <!--more-->

-The scripts in `/etc/uci-defaults` are executed on first boot and then removed, but we could find them in the image.
-For example, under imagebuilder root, `build_dir/target-aarch64_cortex-a72_musl/root-bcm27xx/etc/uci-defaults/` are the rootfs of bcm27xx targets.
+Although the scripts are removed on first boot, we could still find them in the image.
+For example, if you're using an imagebuilder to build the image, once you built, under imagebuilder root, `build_dir/target-aarch64_cortex-a72_musl/root-bcm27xx/` are the rootfs of bcm27xx targets, and the sub-directory `/etc/uci-defaults` is what we are looking for.

 ```shell
 10_migrate-shadow        14_migrate-dhcp-release  50-dnsmasq-migrate-resolv-conf-auto.sh